MilanVlaski/issue-tracking/README.md

 - Admin ili ko vec, radi sve.
   Ovo je sve tema za spring sekjuriti...
  # To do
-- [ ] Make Purchases have a synthetic ID
 - [x] Change all application paths to use path variable, instead of request parameter
 - [x] Handle report problem page with no apps.
 - [ ] Add logic so that user can't buy the same app twice (there is already an exception happening on the page.)
 - [ ] By the end, completely refactor the Entities, and the CRUD operations, to reduce the amount of times I have to manually wire up the associations.
+  - [ ] Make Purchases have a synthetic ID
 - [ ] Add nice handling for when buy page has error/success.
-- [ ] Check where you are after a purchase.
-- [ ] Rename AppShopPage to AppShopPages
 - [ ] Be clever and let the user type, hit enter, and have the action show up somewhere as numbered.
 Also be able to edit or delete each entry.
 - [ ] Be clever and when user goes to `/reportProblem`, if he only has one app, then take him to it
 - [ ] Add a dto for RegisterRequest that encodes the password, and maps it to an entity